iAmGiG/BotnetTrafficAnalysisFederaedLearning/README.md

 The end goal is to have a running federed solution that could be brought to the next step if needed.
 Additional goals are to have tools such as docker and K8s or other like solutions.

+developments:
+the core way that tensorflow federated is intended to work is to send clients, via broad-cast, the expected data and types to be computed.

+issues:
+this way does not make a flow of client first easy to approach. this is because you still need a master controller to boradcast controls to the individual clients the information that is required, rather than have the ablity for clients to broadcast to any server that is listening out for there specific model.

 ## botnet-traffic-analysis

 This is a project for my thesis for IoT botnet traffic analysis *DETECTING, CLASSIFYING AND EXPLAINING IOT BOTNET ATTACKS USING DEEP LEARNING METHODS BASED ON NETWORK DATA*